fenago/rabbitmq-jupyterlab/Lab_6_mastering.md

 We sometimes need to view the permissions of the user within the RabbitMQ server instance.
-With the help of RabbitMQ\'s REST service, we can easily fetch and show the permissions of the user as shown in the following screenshot:
+With the help of RabbitMQ's REST service, we can easily fetch and show the permissions of the user as shown in the following screenshot: